pstfni/chopin/docs/index.md

 ### What features are available

-Three entrypoints come with the spotify-builder repository:
+Three entrypoints come with the chopin repository:

 <center>